Things to Do at the Wizarding World of Harry Potter

 Shows

-This all-new Wizarding World is the first to feature a true theatrical performance.
+The newest Wizarding World is the first to feature a true theatrical performance.

 Le Cirque Arcanus is an exciting show that features fantastic beasts from around the globe.